 Welcome to Bulc Club!
-We are a members only, subscription-based email filtering and forwarding service.
-Our sole purpose is inhibiting bulkmail, spam, and unsolicited email messages.
+We are a 100% free Membership-based email filtering and forwarding service.
+Our sole purpose is blocking spam, protecting Member privacy, and helping Members achieve Inbox Zero.

 And while that sounds pretty simple, sometimes things can get confusing.
-Here are some of the common questions that members have asked.
-If you still have questions after reading these, we'd love to talk.
+Here are some of the common questions that Members have asked.
+Still have questions?

 Bulkmail is any form of unsolicited email, also called spam or junkmail.Tip: If you're uncertain of other technical terms on our site, hold your mouse over the word for definitions.

 Nope, we're simply protecting it from the outside world.
 You'll still use your email address the way you normally do to contact friends and family, but you'll no longer use it to subscribe to newsletters, contests, or services online.

 Instead, Bulc Club automatically creates email addresses that forward mail to your private email address (or "forwarders").
 This way, when the bank or mortgager or subscription service decide to sell your information, they're only selling one of our forwarders, not your personal email address.

 Since Bulc Club is an email filtering and forwarding service, you'll still check your email using your mail client (Outlook, Mac Mail, Gmail, Hotmail, etc.).

 All non-bulkmail messages filtered and forwarded through Bulc Club will still be sent to your inbox.
 Any messages that you've manually blocked, or those with a Bulc Club Member Rating higher than 50%, will remain in your Bulc Club account for 30 days before being automatically deleted.